 Armor Durability

 Firstly, your armor will lose durability as you gain XP and also every time you die.
-You can see your armor’s durability meter below the armor and level labels on the tooltip
+You can see your armor’s durability meter on its tooltip

 - Visit an NPC merchant, go to the Repair tab, and pay a gold fee to repair your gear